kanduvisla/blipr/TEST_REPORT.md

 - Cannot set midi device for slot B, C and D (need to review configuration layout)
 - Page bank seems to show steps from different track?
 - Page bank > 5 shows in step editor but is not playing
+- When switching page bank, page is also changed.
+Defferentiate in playingPageBank and selectedPageBank
+- When selecting a pagebank but not yet a page, the page already starts playing

 -- Won't fix / not related: